maptv/maptv.github.io/dec/date/index.md

 Thank you for your interest in Dec.
 You will find citation information for this article below.
-Please note that the original source of the algorithms underlying Dec dates is [Hinnant, Howard](https://howardhinnant.github.io). <span class="tool" data-bs-toggle="tooltip" data-bs-title="2021-09-01"><u>2021+184</u></span>. “`chrono`-Compatible Low-Level Date Algorithms.”
+Please note that the original source of the algorithms underlying Dec dates is [Howard Hinnant](https://howardhinnant.github.io). <span class="tool" data-bs-toggle="tooltip" data-bs-title="2021-09-01"><u>2021+184</u></span>. “`chrono`-Compatible Low-Level Date Algorithms.”